MustardChef/WSABuilds/Fixes/Post-Install Issues/FixInternet.md

 </details>

 <details>
-   <summary><h4>Bitdefender Users (with Bitdefender's inbuilt firewall enabled)<h4></summary>
+   <summary><h4>Antivirus Users <h4></summary>

-It is a known issue that Bitdefender's firewall can prevent the internet for Windows Subystem for Linux (WSL) and Windows Susbsystem for Android (WSA) from working.
+It is a known issue that some antivirus firewall such as those built-in to ESET, Bitdefender, AVG and many others, can prevent the internet for Windows Susbsystem for Android (WSA) from working.
-There is currently no easy solution that I know of ( but there may be workarounds floating on the internet which involve whitelisting certain processes to fix these issues), for WSA and WSL, that can fix these issues other than the Bitdefender team fixing this at their end or the user having to turn off their firewall when using WSA or WSL.
+It is highly recommended to disable the firewall provided by these Antivirus/Antimalware tools and fallback to Windows Firewall, to see if the internet starts working.

-Source: From my own experience and [this](https://community.bitdefender.com/en/discussion/91237/bitdefender-blocking-wsl2-traffic-solution-to-a-thread-that-was-left-unresolved)
+Source: From my own experience and reports from others in the Discord community linked at the end.
+If disabling a certain antivirus/antimalware's built-in firewall works, please join the Discord server (invite at the end of this guide) and inform us.

 </details>